C I V I L M A R R I A G E I S A C I V I L R I G H T.

 What did you think of the debate, my truckbuddies?
 I'm keeping my fingers crossed.

 P. S. -- Whoa now.
 That David Muir is a fine journalist.
-Never heard of him before, but I sure did like what I saw: smart, smooth, strong, manly, and not too bad looking, either.
+Never heard of him before, but I sure did like what I saw: smart, strong, suave, and not too bad looking, either.

 Actually, I thought both he and Linsey Davis did an excellent job as moderators, despite Trump's continual mike-hogging.
 They both fact-checked him a number of times, in a calm and dignified way.
 Excellent.